NicolasZanotti/local-development-environments/NodeJs/Readme.md

 # Local Node.js Development Environment

 This repository contains configuration for the local development of a Node.js website.
+Many concepts have been copied over from the [Node Docker Good Defaults repository](https://github.com/BretFisher/node-docker-good-defaults/).

 ## Docker